MicrosoftDocs/visualstudio-docs/docs/data-tools/how-to-add-update-or-remove-a-wcf-data-service-reference.md

 1. Click **Finish** to add the reference to the project.

      A service client (proxy) is generated, and metadata that describes the service is added to the *app.config* file.

-::: moniker-end
+:::moniker-end

-### To add a reference to a service in the current solution
+### To add a reference to a service in the current solution (.NET Framework projects)

-::: moniker range="vs-2017"

 1. In **Solution Explorer**, right-click the name of the project to which you want to add the service, and then click **Add Service Reference**.